-Which takes us to our son Reuben.
-Reu is six months old.
+Which takes us to our son.
+Our baby is six months old.
 He’s (most of the time) pretty easy to please.
 He has some physical needs that we have to meet.
 He needs food when he’s hungry.
 He needs sleep when he’s tired.
 He needs to be bathed, changed and kept clean and dry.
 He’s needs to be kept a happy temperature.
 But even if all these things have been seen to and he’s perfectly content, he still needs one other very important thing.
 He needs company.

-So as I (Cathy) struggle to do any housework because my little boy wants me to carry him and Scott’s out at work… or as we relent and let Reu sleep in bed with us because it stops him crying… or as I flinch because as he tries to affectionately stroke my face he ends up scratching it to pieces… we just need to remember this; he’s acting in accordance with his God given desire to be in community.
+So as we struggle to do any housework because our little boy wants us to carry him, or as we relent and let him sleep in bed with us because it stops him crying… or as we flinch because as he tries to affectionately stroke us he ends up scratching us to pieces(!)… we just need to remember this; he’s acting in accordance with his God given desire to be in community.
 There might be one or two things to work on there.
 But fundamentally we can rejoice that our precious son bears the image of our triune God.

 So – clingy child or image bearer?
 Probably a bit of both.
-But here’s a wonderful truth to remember when Reu being clingy is beginning to annoy us:
+But here’s a wonderful truth to remember when the baby’s clingy-ness is beginning to annoy us:

-It’s not good for Reu to be alone.
+It’s not good for him to be alone.